gcallah/JohnGray/papers/garrard.md

 Gray rejects every aspect of the Enlightenment outlook, as he sees it, for being dangerously wrong.
-Its utopian and naïve assumptions about human nature, value and historical progress have caused death and destruction without precedent in the history of our species.
+Its utopian and naïve assumptions about human nature, value, and historical progress have caused death and destruction without precedent in the history of our species.
 Although the dominant epistemology of the Enlightenment was empiricism and its proponents viewed science as the sure path to knowledge, Gray claims